List of Johns Hopkins University defunct societies: Gamma Alpha Pi

-The Ananias Society
+Ananias Society

-The Ananias Society was a secret society established in the early years of the University.
-The first mention of the society in the first yearbook was published in 1889 under the name "Debutante" (which later became the Hullabaloo in 1894).
-The Society's motto is "Let fa (w) ncy Unmolested Reign" and their colors were similar to the University's colors of Sable & Gold.
+The Ananias Society was a secret society established in the early years of the university.
+The first mention of the society was in the first Debutante yearbook in 1889 (became the Hullabaloo in 1894).
+The society's motto is "Let fa (w) ncy Unmolested Reign" and their colors were similar to the university's colors of sable and gold.
 They referred to their members as either "Lyres Attuned" for initiated members and "Liars Out of Tune" for pledging members.
 Like most societies of their day, they primarily only publicly referred to their members by their nicknames.
-The pledging class of 1892 consisted of "The Scorpion", "The Baron", "Julep", "Amelia" and "Sam".
-The officers of the Society also had strange titles.
-They continue to be referenced in university publications for several years, but there is no mention of the Society in either the Alumni Magazine or the Hullabaloo soon after.
+The pledging class of 1892 consisted of "The Scorpion", "The Baron", "Julep", "Amelia", and "Sam".
+The officers of the society also had strange titles.
+They continue to be referenced in university publications for several years, but there is no mention of the society in either the Alumni Magazine or the Hullabaloo soon after.